sushant822/Indeed-Job-Stats/README.md

 Now that we have the the url, let's write a function that will parse the url, extract the data and store it in a dataframe.

 In order to get a proper data set, we need to parse more than one page.
-So let's write the code to parse first 10 pages and store them in the same dataframe using pd.concat function.
+So we can use this function to parse first 10 pages and store them in the same dataframe using pd.concat function.

 Once we have the dataset, we can see that it has a lot of stuff that we don't need like \n, $ etc. So let's clean up the data.